wotori/cw-identity/README.md

 This smart contract allows users to create, update, and query identity metadata on the blockchain.
 It is built using CosmWasm and provides functionalities for managing digital identities in a decentralized manner.

+A minimalistic web interface was developed to test the smart contract API.
+You can find it in [this repository](https://github.com/wotori/cw-dev-interface).

 ## Features

 - **Mint/Update Identity**: Users can create a new identity by minting an identity metadata with one multipurpose UpdateMetadata method.